djv007/namaste-react/notes.md

 4 . we can use react library in existing apps as it only renders in the element we speicfy iske upar neeche kuch bhi ho skta h aur

-5 . create a repo on github abd follow steps to push the code in local to git repo
+5 . create a repo on github and follow steps to push the code in local to git repo

+In development mode, we can enable and utilize React developer tools, devtools profiler, debugging environment attached with source code.
+We can utilize various functionalities such as Hot Module Replacement, diagnostics so that development environment will help to debug code.

+In production mode, compression and minification of Javascript and other resources happens to reduce size of the code which is not the case when it comes to development mode.
+Performance will be much faster in production mode when compared to development mode.